kanaka/mal/chuck/chuck.md

   - An alternative is defining an error object (which belongs to the same supertype as the other legal return values) and checking its type by inspecting the user-tracked type field
+- No function pointers/functors/closures
+  - This is a bit unexpected as if you leave away the parentheses holding the argument list and debug print a function, you'll see it being recognized as a function, yet you can't store it anywhere for passing it around
+  - So you get to implement functors and closures yourself...
+  - A functor is a class with a call method taking an argument list and executing the code of the function you intend to pass around
+  - To use it, store an instance of its class somewhere, then use its call method with an argument list
 - Other oddities
   - strict distinction between assigning values and references with two separate operators for them (`<<` for array append doesn't